satansdeer/satansdeer.github.com/content/legacy-posts/react-dev-tools/index.md

 On the left side of the React DevTools tab you can see the component tree.

-This view is very similar to the plain HTML tree you can see on the `Elements` tab (`Inspector` in Firefox).
+This view is similar to the plain HTML tree you can see on the `Elements` tab (`Inspector` in Firefox).

 You can navigate it by clicking the elements, or using arrows on your keyboard or (`hjkl` buttons like in Vim).